alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

 The project is organized as follows:

 - **Evaluation Code**: Contains generated images and comparison images between SR models and interpolation methods.
-- **DDPM_256x256**: Code for the 256x256 DDPM model and its savepoint.
+- **DDPM_256x256**: Code for the training of 256x256 DDPM model and its savepoint.
 - **Model_Savepoints**: Directory containing savepoints for all trained models.
 - **Mrnet**: Contains a subset of dataset files and some preprocessed slices (located in `train_slices_raw` and `valid_slices_raw`).
 - **Training Images**: Includes images generated by the model during training.
 - **Jupyter Notebooks**:
-  - `mrnet_load_trial.ipynb`: For loading and preprocessing the dataset.
+  - `mrnet_load_trial.ipynb`: Performed loading and preprocessing of the MRNet dataset.
-  - `DDPM_64x64Generator_(NOSWIN).ipynb`: DDPM without SWIN transformer in its UNet.
+  - `DDPM_64x64Generator.ipynb`: Training of the DDPM with SWIN transformer in its UNet.
-  - `DDPM_64x64Generator.ipynb`: DDPM with SWIN transformer in its UNet.
+  - `DDPM_64x64Generator_(NOSWIN).ipynb`: Training of the DDPM without SWIN transformer in its UNet.
-  - `SR1-(64-128).ipynb`: SR DDPM for 64x64 to 128x128 upscaling with SWIN transformer in its UNet.
+  - `SR1-(64-128).ipynb`: Training of the SR DDPM for 64x64 to 128x128 upscaling with SWIN transformer in its UNet.
-  - `SR1-(64-128)(NoSWIN).ipynb`: SR DDPM for 64x64 to 128x128 upscaling without SWIN transformer in its UNet.
+  - `SR1-(64-128)(NoSWIN).ipynb`: Training of the SR DDPM for 64x64 to 128x128 upscaling without SWIN transformer in its UNet.
-  - `SR2-(128-256).ipynb`: SR DDPM for 128x128 to 256x256 upscaling with SWIN transformer in its UNet.
+  - `SR2-(128-256).ipynb`: Training of the SR DDPM for 128x128 to 256x256 upscaling with SWIN transformer in its UNet.
-  - `SR2-(128-256)(NOSWIN).ipynb`: SR DDPM for 128x128 to 256x256 upscaling without SWIN transformer in its UNet.
+  - `SR2-(128-256)(NOSWIN).ipynb`: Training of the SR DDPM for 128x128 to 256x256 upscaling without SWIN transformer in its UNet.
   - `Pipelinemain_MRNet.ipynb`: Main pipeline notebook for loading saved models and generating images.

 ## **Training Information**